Frequently Asked Questions

 A. Puppies go to their new homes between 8-10 weeks.
 Occasionally, we may have puppies that we've held back longer to evaluate as show prospects that we place as older puppies.
 One key benefit of getting an older puppy like this is that it will have a head start on training.

 A. We encourage owners to come pick their puppies up in person.
 We like to meet the owners and it also gives the puppy owners the opportunity to meet the dam.
-Jacksonville International Airport and Pensacola International Airport are our closest major airports.
+On a case-by-case basis, arrangements for in person delivery can be made.
+We do not use third-party transport or "flight nannies" as we prefer to meet our puppies new families in person.

 A. We begin de-worming puppies at two-weeks old and repeat every two weeks until they go to their new homes.

-Once their distemper/parvo series is completed, the dogs may then be vaccinated for rabies.
+Puppies will also receive a bordetella and leptospirosis vaccine before leaving.
+Puppies will need to be vaccinated for rabies after arriving in their new home.
 We recommend waiting for the dog to be at least 16 weeks old before being vaccinated for rabies and to ensure that no other vaccines are given during this appointment.
 If your vet recommends other vaccines based on risk factors in your area they can be given at a separate appointment.
+We also vaccinate for canine influenza (H3N8 & H3N2) and Lyme.

 All of our dogs are on Sentinel for flea and heartworm prevention, and this is what we recommend.

-A. We feed Royal Canin Medium Breed dog food to our adults.
-We feed Royal Canin Starter Mousse when weaning.
-By the time your puppy goes home, he or she will be on Royal Canin Medium Puppy food.
+A. We feed Royal Canin Medium Breed and Kirkland's dog food to our adults.
+We feed Royal Canin Starter Mousse when weaning puppies off mother's milk.
+By the time your puppy goes home, he or she will be on Royal Canin medium breed dry puppy food.
 A starter bag of food is included in the puppy pack to ensure puppies have the same food in their new homes.
 If you do ultimately decide to change foods, we recommend transitioning slowly by mixing the Royal Canin with the new food and slowly phasing out the Royal Canin to avoid the puppy having an upset stomach.

 A. We want to help ease the transition and ensure your puppy is off to a great start in its new home.
 That's why we send all puppies home with a puppy pack that includes a starter bag of food, a blanket with the litter mates' scents, a toy, and some grooming essentials.